thecodearcher/periodic-emails/README.md

 ## Setting up Database

 The next step is to set up your database for the application.
 This tutorial will make use of the [MySQL](https://www.mysql.com/) database.
-If you don't already have it installed on your local machine, head over to their [official download page](https://www.mysql.com/downloads/) to have it downloaded and installed.
+If you don't already have it installed on your local machine, head over to their [official download page](https://www.mysql.com/downloads/) to download and install.

 To create a database for your application, you will need to login to the MySQL client.
-To do this, simply run the following command:
+To do this, simply run the following command in your terminal:

     $ mysql -u {your_user_name}